 - When data management tools are placed alongside your design tools, you can quickly source components and generate documentation for your manufacturer.

 - Data access control and management tools allow you to generate consistent documentation directly in your PCB design software.

 - Data management practices are important for any design organization, both large and small.

-ECAD/MCAD codesign with Altium Designer and SolidWorks
+ECAD/MCAD co-design with Altium Designer and SolidWorks

 Given the intellectual property concerns with PCB design, your design software needs to contain access control features to ensure your data remains secure.
 Your internal design teams also need access to the best design tools so that they can work with authorized data and create new products.

 Old designs also need to be periodically updated and modernized as new versions.
 Working with a managed data security platform that has access control features also allows designers to create updated embedded designs, printed circuit board layouts, and firmware while providing data security and access control.
-With Altium Concord Pro, you can work with new or old design using a managed solution for access control and data security.
+With Altium Concord Pro, you can work with new or old designs using a managed solution for access control and data security.

 Protecting IP when You Switch to Altium Designer and Altium Concord Pro